 DDR3: Older, Slower and consume more power.

-Buy a laptop with DDR4 RAM as it saves power, improves battery life, and make your laptop future-proof.
+Buy a laptop with DDR4 RAM as it saves power, improves battery life, and makes your laptop future-proof.

 Storage Capacity in Laptop

-In laptop buying storage is nowadays an essential and major factor.
+In laptops, buying storage is nowadays an essential and major factor.
 The hard disks used to be the norm until a few years ago.

 Nowadays, they are gradually moving out of fashion.
 The SSDs have replaced them.
-The advantage with the hard disks is that they are comparatively cheaper than the SSDs.
+The advantage of the hard disks is that they are comparatively cheaper than the SSDs.

 They are bulky, slow, and produce a lot of heat.
 The SSD, on the other hand, is faster than the HDDs.
 They are also more durable than the HDDs because they are doing not have any moving parts.